Should I Buy a Firestick or Roku? Everything on these streaming Devices

 You see with constantly changing rules and regulations around the world, not to mention draconian measures in some jurisdictions from a censorship perspective, individuals need to protect themselves.
 This is where VPNs come into play.

 VPNs help create a secure, private connection between your streaming device and the VPN server.
 Anything you are browsing over that connection cannot be monitored, traced or tracked.
 This is really important.

 However, that’s not the only reason to think about a VPN though.
 Another concern is something called georestriction.
 Basically this means that the content you are able to watch is limited, based on your location.
 As we’re discussing the Firestick and Roku in this post, if you’re anything like me, you’re going to want to take it with you when you go on a holiday.
 If that is the case, imagine your disappointment if when you get to your destination, the shows you were watching are not available!
 Well, a VPN can help here and it’s really quite easy.
 You see, when you connect to a Good VPN like CyberGhost, you simply have to select the server location you’d like to connect to and then the VPN software will mask your IP address making it appear as if you’re in that location!

 Choosing the right VPN

 Now choosing the right VPN can be difficult, but fortunately for you, I’m here to make things easier!
-You see, there is one VPN – IPVanish – that I think is the best for both the Amazon Firestick and Roku.
-It’s one that I’m happy to recommend to you and even better for you; we’ve managed to get you a special 73% of IPVanish.
+You see, there is one VPN – CyberGhost – that I think is the best for both the Amazon Firestick and Roku.
+It’s one that I’m happy to recommend to you and even better for you; we’ve managed to get you a special 79% of CyberGhost.

 Firestick or Roku?